 While your initial impulse may be to infuse your garden with a rainbow of diverse blooms, Lee suggests enlisting the help of a professional to create a more unified aesthetic that corresponds with the wedding color scheme or theme.
 "Think ahead on design and either plant or speak with your landscaper about designing the entry and backyard with flowers that will complement your wedding decor," Lee says.

 Keep Pests Away

-The last thing a wedding needs is bug bite-ridden guests, and Lee cautions couples to make a preemptive strike against bugs so as to prevent damage before it occurs.
+The last thing a wedding needs is bug bite-ridden guests, and Lee recommends making a preemptive strike against bugs to prevent damage before it occurs.
 "I always have clients spray a pesticide a few days before the event to make sure their guests aren't eaten alive by mosquitos," she says.

 When in Doubt, Tent It